 In this case study, we take a look at a serious broken fibula injury that was sustained by a young man in a motor vehicle accident as he was riding his moped to work early in the morning.

-The young victim was taken to the hospital in an ambulance, and upon arrival, it was found that the fracture of his fibula was serious.
-So serious that he had to spend several days as an in-patient and undergo several surgical procedures.
+The young victim was taken to the hospital in an ambulance.
+Upon arrival, it was found that the fracture of his fibula was so serious that he had to spend several days as an in-patient and undergo several surgical procedures.

-During these surgeries, the bones of the fibula and tibia were physical joined together using surgical fixings including pins and screws.
-Once this surgery had been completed skin grafts were needed to help prevent significant scarring.
+During these surgeries, the bones of the fibula and tibia were physically joined together using surgical fixings, including pins and screws.
+Once this surgery had been completed, skin grafts were needed to help prevent significant scarring.

-A year later the victim had to return to the hospital for a final surgical procedure that removed the surgical fixings.
-Despite this significant level of treatment, the victim needed a long course of physiotherapy to regain full functionally.
-Additionally, the scarring to his leg and calf required cosmetic surgery to remove it.
+A year later, the victim had to return to the hospital for a final surgical procedure that removed the surgical fixings.
+Despite this significant level of treatment, the victim needed a long course of physiotherapy to regain full function.
+Additionally, the scarring on his leg and calf required cosmetic surgery to remove it.

 The Time Limit For Making A Broken Fibula Claim